Delta-Azura/raw/README.md

 # What is RAW
 Raw is a project of a package manager from scratch for Onyx.
+It's designed to be quick, light and memory safe.

 # Features :
 - Building packages from Pkgfiles